sjnyth/recycler_view_kotlin/README.md

 ## Notes

-I learned aboout asynchttps, jsonobject, and accessing API data.
+I learned about integrating with APIs with recycler view.

 ## License